tariq-zaghal/WeatherMonitoringApp/README.md

 # WeatherMonitoringApp :sunny:	:partly_sunny:	:sun_behind_rain_cloud:
 This is a console [C#](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/) project that I have completed while on an internship with FootHill Technologies.

+The goal of this project is to practice Clean Code and Design patterns.

 The project acts as a backend for an actual app that takes in weather data and then provides clearer information about the weather via console.

 ## Introduction